Leek Aleer

-Leek Aleer (/lɛk/ LEK; born 21 August 2001) is a professional Australian rules footballer.
-He was selected by the Greater Western Sydney Giants in the 2021 national draft.
-He previously played for the Central Districts Football Club in the SANFL and the Angle Vale Football Club in the Adelaide Plains Football League.
-He has three sisters: Amanda, Akello and Kwamboka.
+Leek Aleer (/lɛk/ LEK; born 21 August 2001) is an Australian rules footballer who plays for the Greater Western Sydney Giants in the Australian Football League (AFL).

+Early life

-Aleer was born in Kenya to South Sudanese parents and came to Australia as a refugee when he was six years old.
-After arriving, his uncles were big fans of the Adelaide Crows and encouraged him to pursue the game.
+Aleer was born in Kenya to South Sudanese parents as the eldest and only boy of six children and migrated to Adelaide, Australia as a refugee when he was five years old.
+After arriving, his uncles were fans of the Adelaide Crows and encouraged him to pursue Australian rules football.

+Aleer played junior football for the Central Districts Football Club, eventually playing for their senior team in the SANFL, and the Angle Vale Football Club in the Adelaide Plains Football League.

 Despite injury setbacks, Aleer broke the all-time record for the running vertical jump at the South Australian Draft Combine.

 AFL career

 Aleer made his AFL debut for the Giants in round 20 of the 2022 AFL season, against the Swans.

-Statslist
+During the 2024 AFL season, expressed their interest in luring Aleer to Melbourne, Victoria in a trade.
+It wasn't until the 2025 trade period that Aleer made a trade request to the Saints.
+His trade value had increased throughout the 2025 season as the defender managed a career-best 13 appearances at AFL level.
+However, the highly-publicised move ultimately fell through as St Kilda withdrew from trade discussions, and he recommitted to the Giants for a further two years.

+In 2026, Aleer found himself in a new role which provided him a regular spot in the senior team.
+He played as a ruck hybrid player, being able to swing forward and kick goals when needed.
+He kicked his first career goal in the Sydney Derby against the Swans.

+Statistics

-Updated to the end of the 2025 season.
+Updated to the end of round 22, 2026.